Park Güell Timed Entry Tickets

 Timings and Availability

-Park Güell is located off Carrer d'Olot, Barcelona.
-You can take the Metro (Green Line, L3), with the closest stations being Lesseps or Vallcarca.
-Buses to Park Guell include those commuting on Lines H6, D40, 24, and 92.
-Taxi parking is available at Park Guell, 12 of which are on Carrer de Marianao and another on Carrer d'Olot.
-Parking for coach buses is available as well.
+Park Güell is located in Carrer d'Olot, Barcelona.
+You can take the Metro (Green Line, L3), the nearest stations being Lesseps or Vallcarca.
+Buses to Park Güell include lines H6, D40, 24 and 92.
+Park Güell has two parking spaces for taxis, located on Rambla de Mercedes and on Carmel Road.
+The coach park is on Carmel Road.

 There are three entrances that allow you to enter Park Guell and they are located at Sant Josep de la Muntanya (which you access by going up an escalator and even then it's pretty steep), and Carretera del Carmel, nº 23 (where the parking lot for coaches is located).